Benjamin Markovits

-Benjamin Markovits is a British-American writer.
-He is the author of seven novels, among them a trilogy on the life of Lord Byron.
+Benjamin Markovits FRSL (born 1973) is a British-American writer.
+He is the author of twelve novels, among them a trilogy on the life of Lord Byron.
 He was selected as one of the Best of Young British Novelists by Granta magazine in 2013.
 In 2016, his novel You Don't Have To Live Like This won the James Tait Black Prize for Fiction.
+In 2025, his novel The Rest of Our Lives was shortlisted for the 2025 Booker Prize.